johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-12-24-bun-overview/index.md

 Bun was created by was designed by Jarred Sumner as a drop-in replacement for Node.js.
 Bun uses JavaScriptCore as the JavaScript engine, unlike other JavaScript runtimes like Node.js and Deno, which both use V8.
 The 1.0 release of Bun was [September 8, 2023](https://bun.sh/blog/bun-v1.0).
 However, long before that, Bun was already widely known and used.

-Jarred Sumner even appeared on the [LogRocket podcast; PodRocket on August 5th, 2022](https://podrocket.logrocket.com/bun).
+Jarred Sumner even appeared on the [LogRocket podcast; PodRocket on August 5th, 2022](https://podrocket.logrocket.com/bun) discussing Bun - more than a year before 1.0.

-In the words of the Bun team:
+The Bun team describe Bun as follows:

 > Bun's goal is simple: eliminate slowness and complexity without throwing away everything that's great about JavaScript.
 Your favorite libraries and frameworks should still work, and you shouldn't need to unlearn the conventions you're familiar with.

 Bun is written using the Zig programming language.
 Zig is a general-purpose programming language and toolchain for maintaining robust, optimal and reusable software.
 By contrast, Node.js is written in C++ and Deno is written in Rust.
 One of the reasons that Bun is so fast is that Zig makes it possible to write code that is both fast and safe.

-So what you do with Bun?
+So what does Bun offer?
 Let's take a look at some of the features.

 ### Node.js compatibility / npm support

 Bun aims for complete Node.js API compatibility.
-Most npm packages intended for Node.js environments will work with Bun out of the box; the best way to know for certain is to try it.
+Most npm packages intended for Node.js environments will work with Bun out of the box.

 Bun also includes a built-in package manager, `bun install`, which is compatible with npm.
 You can use it to install packages from npm, or from a Bun registry.
 Significantly, you still use `package.json` to manage your dependencies; this makes migration from Node.js to Bun very easy and reduces the learning curve.